aliveghost04/gif-browsing-app/README.md

 ## Project setup

-After clone this repo you need to initialise the sub repos using `git submodule init`.
+After clone this repo you need to initialise the sub repos using `git submodule init` and then `git submodule update`.

 ### Build image using docker
 You can either, use docker-compose or just docker.
 For docker you can see the readme of the repos.